doctown/vertebrae/README.md

 You'll walk through the basics, and see how a simple application might work.

-Work through the tutorial steps for an introduction to Backbone's flavor of MVC:
+Work through the tutorial steps in the `/tutorial` folder for an introduction to Backbone's flavor of MVC:
 - models
  - The persistent application data